Baked Brie Cheese with Bourbon Glaze

-- Two, the shape of the pan means I can adding toppings and baguette slices right on the pan and serve it straight from the oven to the table.
+- Two, the shape of the pan means I can add toppings and baguette slices right on the pan and serve it straight from the oven to the table.

-While the brie is in the oven, whip up an easy topping of Cashews with Bourbon Brown Sugar Glaze (AKA bourbon caramel) to spoon over the top.
+While the brie is in the oven, whip up an easy topping of Cashews with Brown Sugar Bourbon Glaze (AKA bourbon caramel) to spoon over the top.

 This heavenly appetizer is always a welcomed addition to any party.
 In fact, it’s nearly always the first thing to disappear!

 No one can resist Baked Brie with Cashews and Bourbon Brown Sugar Glaze.

 - Bourbon or Whiskey

 - Packed Brown Sugar

 Then there is the star of the show, a Brie cheese wheel with a french baguette to complete the whole appetizer.

 How to Make this Baked Brie Cheese with Bourbon Glaze

 - Take your cheese wheel and cut the top edge carefully so that you can remove the top rind after baking.
 Place the Brie Cheese Wheel on a crepe pan, cast iron skillet, or any other pan of your choosing.